Pentaxi

 - Autonomous flight control systems

-- Vectored-thrust VTOL aircraft design
+- Vectored-thrust VTOL aircraft architecture

 - Electric propulsion and power management